Stochastic Modelling of Symmetric Positive Definite Material Tensors: Application: heat conduction in a proximal femur

 \section{Application: heat conduction in a proximal femur}

-The application we have in mind is the steady-state heat conduction in bones, a highly anisotropic material.
-More specifically, we shall look at both a 2D and 3D model of the proximal femur, this is the upper part of the thigh bone close to the hip.
-Here we shall investigate the effects of different models of the anisotropy of the heat conduction tensor on the heat conduction and temperature distribution in the proximal femur.
+The application we have in mind is the steady-state heat conduction in bones, a highly \rvsn{heterogeneous and} anisotropic material.
+More specifically, we shall look at both a 2D and 3D model of the \rvsn{human} proximal femur, this is the upper part of the thigh bone close to the hip. \rvsn{This example aims to enhance our understanding of bone tissue response to heat exposure, crucial for guiding surgical procedures such as bone drilling or cutting \cite{mediouni_optimal_2017,augustin_cortical_2012}, or to analyse the frictional heat dissipation that occurs within the total hip replacement e.g. at the head-cup interface \cite{uddin_frictional_2013, davidson_heat_1988}.}

+\rvsn{It is crucial to emphasize that the bone heat conduction example in this research should be regarded merely as a simplified model, not representing a physiologically accurate scenario.
+Therefore, the chosen boundary conditions and material parameters in \fsecs{Sec:2DResults}{Sec:3DResults} remain largely experimental.
+The primary objective of the authors is to} investigate the effects of different models of the anisotropy of the heat \rvsn{conductivity} tensor on the heat conduction and temperature distribution in the femur.